gerblesh/note/README.md

 # Included
-- script for math notes in typst (opens zathura, your editor, and the typst compiler automagically 🤯)
+- script for math notes in typst (helix handles zathura and compilation using tinymist)
 - script for just notes in markdown (no preview)
 - script for overviewing notes (notes)
 - script for overviewing math notes (mnotes)